How to Pick a Guitar Pick

 As you might predict, a thin pick will tear or rip more easily compared to its thicker counterparts.
 If you like to attack your strings with vigor, you may lean towards a medium or thick pick.
 Metal picks can damage guitar strings (and the guitar itself) because they are made of a harder material.

 How to Pick a Guitar Pick: Sampler Kits

 It’s not clear how to pick your guitar pick other than trying different variations of size, thickness, etc. You really just need to try a few and see what feels good in your fingers and sound good to your ears.
-If you do not know which pick to buy, many beginners buy our starter kits which have a selection of picks in different sizes and thicknesses.
-Please note that shipping within the USA is only $1.99 (we also ship internationally) so don’t be shy, give us a call at (615) 927-5989 or contact us online.
+If you do not know which pick to buy, many beginners buy our Starter Kit which has a selection of picks in different sizes and thicknesses.
+Please note that shipping within the USA is only $3.85 (we also ship internationally) so don’t be shy, give us a call at (615) 927-5989 or contact us online.